zamronypj/fano-app/README.md

 ### Windows user

 FreePascal supports Windows as target operating system, however, this repository is not yet tested on Windows.
+To target Windows, in `build.cfg` replace compiler switch `-Tlinux` with `-Twin64` and uncomment line `#-WC` to become `-WC`.